Skip to navigation menu Skip to content

 You can find clinical trials offered at Seattle Children’s on our Current Research Studies page or on ClinicalTrials.gov.

-Follow-up care is important for 5 years after treatment ends — no matter what type of treatment your child had.
-The follow-up routine will depend on your child’s tumor and treatment.
+Follow-up care is important for 5 years after treatment ends.
+The follow-up routine will depend on the type of tumor and treatment.

-Most children treated for cancerous tumors visit Seattle Children’s 1 to 4 times each year for follow-up care.
-If you live far from Seattle, your child may get some of their lab work in your own area.
+Most people we treat for cancerous tumors visit Seattle Children’s 1 to 4 times each year for follow-up care.
+If you live far from Seattle, you may get some lab work like blood and urine tests in your own area.

 Starting about 2 years after treatment ends, our Cancer Survivor Program provides long-term follow-up care to help young people stay healthy.